-This tutorial shows multiple ways to remove whitespace characters from a given string in Perl.
+This tutorial demonstrates various methods to remove whitespace characters from a given string in Perl.

 - using the